The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Loquats peak season is mid-winter into spring.

-The loquat's scientific name is Eriobotrya japonica.
-It is also known as Japanese plum.
-It is a member of Rosaceae, the rose family, along with the apple, strawberry and pear.
-One name for the loquat in Chinese is pipa, which means lute, the musical instrument that resembles the shape of the loquat cluster.
+The Loquat, botanically known as Eriobotrya japonica, is also commonly known as the Japanese plum.
+Loquats are a member of the Rosaceae family, also known as the rose family, along with apples, strawberries and pears.
+One name for the Loquat in Chinese is pipa, which means lute, the musical instrument that resembles the shape of the Loquat cluster.